compTAG/student-resources/irb/10-confidentiality.md

 * TODO: (if yes): attach user agreement.
 * TODO: (if no) Provide justification.

+#### 10.4.1.2.2.1 (if no to 10.4.1.2)
+No Data Sharing Agreemnt
+Provide justification:

+* TODO: (e.g., "The data sharing is covered by the Reliance Agreement.")

 ## 10.5 Document and Data Storage
 How will data be stored and protected?
 Checkmark all that apply.